-Once the required core size for the given power output, switching frequency, flux density, and temperature rise has been established, the primary to secondary turns ratio is estimated.
-In the typical application circuit the maximum allowed duty ratio is 50% due to the transformer core reset scheme employed.
-Therefore the primary-secondary turns-ratio
+Once the required core size for the given power output, switching frequency, flux density, and temperature rise have been established, the primary to secondary turns ratio is estimated.
+In the typical application circuit, the maximum allowed duty ratio is 50%, due to the transformer core reset scheme employed.
+Therefore the primary to secondary turns-ratio ns

 should be based on the lowest operational input voltage, as follows,